NolanKarsok/MCASTestingStatistics/README.md

 **<h3>Repository Structure</h3>**
 * R Commands: Folder containing the R Programming Language outputs that were used in this analysis.
 Both the code and results can be found here.
 * Final Report: The final deliverable of the project.
-This write up includes and introduction to the topic and data, results of the statistical tests and conclusions that were drawn, as well as further study and improvements.
+This write up includes an introduction to the topic and data, results of the statistical tests and conclusions that were drawn, as well as further study and improvements.